jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-II.md

 This class-work session focuses on **committing to your story** and **recording all visual materials** needed for your autobiographical documentary.

 Unlike Class Work I (exploration), this session is about **intentional production**.
-You will move from planning to execution, guided by your narration and storyboard.
+You will move from planning to execution, guided by your narration and brainstorm document.

 This is a **3-hour production session**.
 You are expected to leave class with **all (or nearly all) visual materials recorded**.